balderdashy/sails-docs/reference/Models.ClassMethods.md

 ```

 ### Notes
->This method is useful for piping data from VERY large models straight to res.
+> This method is useful for piping data from VERY large models straight to res.
 You can also pipe it other places.
 See the node stream docs for more info.
->Only the mongo, mysql, and posgresql adapters support this method.
+> Only the mongo, mysql, and posgresql adapters support this method.
 This won't work with the disk adapter.
+> Any string arguments passed must be the ID of the record.

 # Dynamic Finders